MicrosoftDocs/learn/learn-pr/azure/deploy-azure-vmware-solution/resources/design-doc.md

         - Owner - false
         - Contributor - true

-    - If DHCP on your NSX-T segments is required, what is one of the ways to configure within your environment?
+    - If DHCP on your NSX segments is required, what is one of the ways to configure within your environment?

         - Create a DHCP server and relay traffic to that server - true
         - Create a NAT rule - false